Crime Prevention & Data

 The following three credit reporting bureaus offer products and services designed to help you manage your credit rating as well as your risk of identity theft:

-Remember the FACT Act amendments to the Fair Credit Reporting Act entitles you to one free credit report in a 12 month period.
+Remember the FACT Act amendments to the Fair Credit Reporting Act entitle you to one free credit report in a 12-month period.
 You can learn more about this by visiting www.annualcreditreport.com.

 If you believe that you may be a victim of identity theft in Oklahoma City, call 911 or contact the Oklahoma City Police White Collar Crimes Unit at (405) 297-1134.